 Figure 11 illustrates the five phases and each step at a high-level, expanding on how the selection criteria fit into the process (noted in italics).
 It also suggests typical timing for each phase, recommends the number of suppliers for each phase, and shows how each of the Vested Elements is incorporated.
 When doing a tender process to find a partner for a Vested Agreement it is important to incorporate some (but not all!) of the Vested design Elements into the Award Phase.
-In the Award Phase the focus is on Element 2, 3 and 6.
+In the Award Phase, the focus is on Element 2, 3 and 6.

-Phase 1 Pha se 2 Phase 3 Phase 4 Phase 5

-Supplier Award Due Diligence Contract Living into the

-Qualification (pick winning supplier) Phase Development / Agreement

-The Award Phase can use a single or two-step Making the 3

-down-selection.
-Here we use a two-step process.
-Vested contract

-Concept High-Level Alignment

-Release first 3.
-Release tender 5.
-Second dialogue 8.
-Verify 9.
-Complete 11.
-Onboarding

-tender documents Document(s) on phase (Element 3) statements Vested and

-(including Award Phase Suppliers Prepare made in tender workshops Transition

-Qualification (including Award Bids (Partnership documents & finalize the 12.
-Ongoing

-Criteria) Criteria) Proposal) (proposal) contract Governance

-2. Qualify Potential 4.
-First dialogue 7.
-Final Supplier based on the

-Suppliers for phase (Element 2) Selection 5 Rules / 10

-Phase 2 Alignment on Vision on Elements 10.
-Contract

-Sourcing Business Statement of Intent

-Model (optional) /Desired Sign off

-Statement of Outcomes

-Intent (alignment (Element 2)

-on high-level Vision on Scope

-vision for Desired and possible

-Outcome/ "ponies" (Element

-Objectives/ 3)

-Guiding Risk Mitigation

-Principles) Plan (Element 6);

-High-level vision Compatibility and

-of Ponies cultural fit between

-buyer and supplier

-Independent

-Assessor

-From Many to 3-5 select

-From up to 5 to a Short From 2-3 Short List to 1 1

-List of 2-3 Tomale at Bushilia Co.
-4

-Typical Public Sector Timeframe 2-4 weeks 2-6 weeks 6-10 weeks 1-4 weeks 10-20 weeks ongoing

-2-4 weeks 2-6 weeks 6-10 weeks 1-4 weeks 10-20 weeks ongoing Typical Private Sector Timeframe

-0-2 weeks 2-4 weeks 2-6 weeks 0-1 weeks 10-20 weeks ongoing

-U-Z WEEKS Z-4 weeks Z-0 WEEKS U-1 WEEKS 10-20 weeks ongoing
+Phase 1 Pha se 2 Phase 3 Phase 4 Phase 5 Supplier Qualification (pick winni The Award Phase can ard ng supplier) use a single or two-step use a two-step process.
+High-Level Alignment 5.
+Second dialogue Due Diligence Phase 8.
+Verify Contract Development / Making the Vested contract 9.
+Complete Living into the Agreement Release first tender documents (including Qualification Criteria) Qualify Potential Suppliers for Phase 2 Kelease tender Document(s) on Award Phase (including Award Criteria) First dialogue phase (Element 2) Alignment on Sourcing Business Model (optional) Statement of Intent (alignment on the high-level vision for Desired Outcome/ Objectives/ Guiding Principles) High-level vision of Ponies Section dialogue phase (Element 3) Suppliers Prepare Bids (Partnership Proposal) Final Supplier Selection Vision on Statement of Intent /Desired Outcomes (Element 2) Vision on Scope and possible "ponies" (Element 3) Risk Mitigation Plan (Element 6); Compatibility and cultural fit between buyer and supplier Independent Assessor o. verify statements made in tender documents (proposal) 9.
+Complete Vested workshops & finalize the contract based on the 5 Rules / 10 Elements 10.
+Contract Sign off 11.
+Onlocating and Transition 12.
+Ongoing Governance From Many to 3-5 Typically, from 3-to-1 in a single step down- select From up to 5 to a Short List of 2-3 From 2-3 Short List to 1 1 · Typical Public Sector T 1 · · 2-4 weeks 2-6 weeks 6-10 weeks 1-4 weeks 10-20 weeks ongoing 0.0 0.4 Typical Private Sector T 40.00 0-2 weeks 2-4 weeks 2-6 weeks 0-1 weeks 10-20 weeks ongoing